GiToon10100011/DiscordVCAlarmBot/README.md

 When AFK mode is enabled, the bot will also send a message in the specified text channel to notify users who join your voice channel that you're away.

+### Status Command

+Use the `/status` command to check the current bot configuration:

+- Shows whether AFK mode is enabled or disabled
+- Displays the current notification channel
+- Shows your current AFK message
+- Lists all monitored voice channels
+- When AFK mode is active, shows users who joined during your absence

 ## Customization

 You can modify the following aspects of the bot: